vik-y/GSOC-2017-Results/README.md

 ### Contribution
 Please note that this code was written in a lot of hurry and requires a lot of fixups.
 If you have any idea in mind then feel free to raise an issue or a pull request.

+**If you have an sql query which generates meaningful result on the given dataset then feel free to add that as an issue or pull request.**